webdesignsbytom/webdesignsbytom/README.md

 - 🔭 I’m currently working on websites and code for my small businesses and upcoming projects/inventions.
   - Sales websites for syrup company and custom furniture and art shop.
-  - Waveform analyser to produce machine code from songs - for curing snoring $$$.
-  - Online poker website for A project im building a circuit to go with - top secret of course.

 - ⚡ Fun fact: ...
   - I bought a bunch of PS2/3 devices and am making a super computer... that will run very little and eat power.
   - The best syrup for cocktails and coffee is sold at www.wervings.co.uk

 - 🌱 Im looking to learn: ...
-  - Python and C++ languages to intergrate more with circuit boards.
+  - Python and C# languages to intergrate more with circuit boards.
   - Machine learning projects
   - Thundaga
 <!--